open2b/scriggo-site/site/templates/specification.md

 The `ImportPath` of an import declaration is first interpreted as the path of a template file.
 If a template file with this path does not exist, it is interpreted as a package path.

-If `ImportPath` is interpreted as a template file, the Go form without a package name is the same of the form with the explicit period.
+If `ImportPath` is interpreted as a template file, the Go form without a package name is the same as the form with the explicit period.

 ```
 // if "header.html" resolves to a template file,
-// the following import declarations are equivament.
+// the following import declarations are equivalent.

 import "header.html"
 import . "header.html"